daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: Insect Eruption
 * Tier 6: Call the Storm or Earthquake

 **GM Intrusions:** An injured natural (but dangerous) creature is discovered.
-Someone’s poaching wildlife for their skins, leaving the carcasses to rot.
+Someone's poaching wildlife for their skins, leaving the carcasses to rot.
 A tree falls in the forest, one of the last elder trees.

 -----